-A matter may be referred for assessment 'on the papers' in appropriate circumstances.
+A matter may be referred for assessment based 'on the papers', in appropriate circumstances.

-It is expected that a referral for an 'on the papers' assessment will be with the consent of the parties.
+It is expected that a referral for an 'on the papers' assessment will rely on the consent of the parties.

-The assessment should only be completed if the Medical Assessor is of the opinion that it can be competently and accurately undertaken without examination of the worker.
+An 'on the papers' assessment should only be completed if the Medical Assessor is of the opinion that the assessment can be competently and accurately undertaken without an examination of the claimant/worker.

-An assessment on the papers may be conducted in conjunction with an assessment by video-conference.
+An assessment 'on the papers' may be conducted in conjunction with an assessment by video-conference.

-Contact the Commission on 1800 742 679 with any concerns or questions regarding the conduct of medical assessments during the coronavirus pandemic.
+To address your concerns or questions regarding the conduct of medical assessments during the Coronavirus pandemic please contact the Personal Injury Commission on 1800 742 679.